-As at 31 st March, 2023 As at 31 st March, 2022 (i) Principal amount remaining unpaid to any supplier as at the end of the accounting year 0.00 - (ii) Interest due thereon remaining unpaid to any supplier as at the end of the accounting year - - (iii) The amount of interest paid along with the amounts of the payment made to the supplier beyond the appointed day - - (iv) The amount of interest due and payable for the year - - (v) The amount of interest accrued and remaining unpaid at the end of the accounting year - - (vi) The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid - -
+Particulars 31 st March, 2024 31st March, 2023 (i) Principal amount remaining unpaid to any supplier as at the end of the accounting year 0.02 - (ii) Interest due thereon remaining unpaid to any supplier as at the end of the accounting year 0.02 - (iii) The amount of interest paid along with the amounts of the payment made to the supplier beyond the appointed day - - (iv) The amount of interest due and payable for the year - - (v) The amount of interest accrued and remaining unpaid at the end of the accounting year - - (vi) The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid F -

 The Company has requested its suppliers to confirm the status as to whether they are covered under the Micro, Small and Medium Enterprises Development Act, 2006.
-On the basis of confirmations from the suppliers, disclosures, if any, relating to unpaid amounts as at the year end together with interest paid/ payable as required under the said Act have been given.
+On the basis of confirmations from the suppliers, disclosures, if any, relating to unpaid amounts as at the year end together with interest paid/payable as required under the said Act have been given.

-NOTE 34 SEGMENT INFORMATION
+NOTE 36: SEGMENT INFORMATION